I believe there are only two core reasons you lose motivation and bring about procrastination in your life.

 - What you’re trying to achieve is simply not that important to you.

 It’s just not that important to you

 We all have things in our lives that we’re spontaneously inspired from within to complete.
-For some of us it’s online gaming, for some it’s raising our children, for other’s it’s socializing with friends and colleagues.
+For some of us, it’s online gaming, for some it’s raising our children, for other’s it’s socializing with friends and colleagues.
 You do not require motivation to do the things you’re spontaneously inspired to do.
-On your quest to live an inspired life, one of the wisest decisions you can possibly make is to follow your bliss, and do what you’re inspired from within to do.
+On your quest to live an inspired life, one of the wisest decisions you can possibly make is to follow your bliss.
+Do what you’re inspired from within to do.
 “Follow your heart”… Sure, it sounds like an overused cliche… but if it’s really that easy and obvious, why do so few people do it?

 Why aren’t you doing what you love?

 By way of clicking this article, I must assume there is a high probability you’re not doing what you love to do.
 If you were consumed by your purpose and had dedicated your entire life to it, you’d probably be too busy to read this.